microsoft/Phi-3CookBook/md/05.Evaluation/Promptflow.md

 **Defining Inputs**

 Evaluation flows need to take in the outputs of the run being tested.
 Define inputs similarly to standard flows.
-For example, if you’re evaluating a QnA flow, name an input as “answer.”
-If evaluating a classification flow, name an input as “category.”
+For example, if you're evaluating a QnA flow, name an input as "answer."
+If evaluating a classification flow, name an input as "category."
 Ground truth inputs (e.g., actual labels) may also be needed.

 **Outputs and Metrics**

-Evaluation flows produce results that measure the tested flow’s performance.
+Evaluation flows produce results that measure the tested flow's performance.
 Metrics can be calculated using Python or LLM (Large Language Models).
 Use the log_metric() function to log relevant metrics.

 **Using Customized Evaluation Flows**